-If you visit Lisbon, you must check out some of its charming miradouros, the lovely viewpoints overlooking the city’s rooftops.
-Here is a guide to the best views in the Portuguese capital.
+If you visit the Portuguese capital, you must check out some of its charming miradouros, the lovely viewpoints overlooking the city’s rooftops.
+Here is a guide to the best views in Lisbon.

 What are the first things that come to mind when thinking about Lisbon?
 Probably sunny days, pastéis de nata, the historical tram 28, and most likely hills and panoramic views.
 Am I right?
-Lisbon’s miradouros will conquer anyone who visits the city, with stunning views over colorful houses, the Tejo river in the background, and a glimpse of Ponte 25 de Abril and Cristo Rei on the other side of the river, all ideally soaked in the golden light of sunset.
+Lisbon’s miradouros will steal every visitor’s heart, with stunning views over colorful houses, the Tejo river in the background, and a glimpse of Ponte 25 de Abril and Cristo Rei on the other side of the river, all ideally soaked in the golden light of sunset.

-These views are among my most cherished memories, those I will always carry with me from my two years spent in Lisbon.
+These views are among my most cherished memories from my two years spent in Lisbon (and the several trips back).
 Of course, there’s the food, the people I met, and many other things that made my stay unforgettable.
 Yet, these are the sights that made me fall in love with the city and have a special place in my heart.

-Lisbon is filled with miradouros.
+Lisbon is filled with viewpoints, aka miradouros.
 You will find them in the most unexpected and underrated places.
-Sometimes you get just little glimpses of the city from a stairway between the houses.
-Other times you’ll find an open space allowing you to enjoy a view of the whole city at your feet.
-Each place is special in its own way, each has its little sparkle.
+Sometimes you get just a little glimpse of the city from a stairway tucked between the houses.
+Other times, you’ll find an open space allowing you to enjoy a view of the whole city at your feet.
+Each place is special in its own way, and each has its little sparkle.
 Or maybe it’s just my romantic side that finds beauty in every little angle of this planet.

 1. Miradouro das Portas do Sol